Peter-Stewart/Peter-Stewart.github.io/_posts/2022-05-19-gaussian-process-occupancy-tutorial.md

 The effect of intervening in the system (i.e., changing the value of $X$) on the occupancy probability is often different to the effect size for the covariate of interest (i.e., $\beta_{X}$).
 This is because when there are extreme values for other covariates the occupancy probabilty can get pushed close to zero or one, making the effect of our focal covariate less important - this is a **floor/ceiling effect**.

 The consequence is that if we're interested in understanding the consequences of changing $X$, then we have to consider how the other variables which effect occupancy (in this case, $M$) are distributed.
-[One way of dealing with this challenge is by using a simulation]([Statistical Rethinking 2022 Lecture 13 - Multi-Multilevel Models - YouTube](https://youtu.be/n2aJYtuGu54?t=1740)).
+[One way of dealing with this challenge is by using a simulation](https://youtu.be/n2aJYtuGu54?t=1740).

 The exact code for our simulation depends on whether we're interested in simulating an intervention for the specific sites that we surveyed, or for the (hypothetical) population of all sites.
 We'll start with the specific sites we surveyed: